tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

         ret
 ```

+The constant `0x3f5` is `1033`, the integer value for the CPython API we're using.

 Next, to compile the source, we have to assemble the `pymult.asm` file, then link it to the `libpythonXX` library.
 This is done in two steps.
 The first step is to create the object file, using `nasm`.
 The second step is to link the object file with the Python 3.X (in my case 3.9) library:

+For macOS, we use the `macho64` object format, include debug symbols with `-g`, and tell the NASM compiler that all symbols will have the prefix `_`.
+When the external module is linked, `PyModule_Create2` will be called `_PyModule_Create2` in macOS.
+But later on, we're going to try Linux and it won't have that prefix.

 ```console
 nasm -g -f macho64 -DMACOS --prefix=_ pymult.asm -o pymult.obj
 cc -shared -g pymult.obj -L/Library/Frameworks/Python.framework/Versions/3.9/lib -lpython3.9 -o pymult.cpython-39-darwin.so
 ```

-This will produce the artifact `pymult.cpython-39-darwin.so` which can be loaded into
+This will produce the artifact `pymult.cpython-39-darwin.so` which can be loaded into CPython.
 Because we build with the debug symbols (the `-g` flag), the lldb or gdb debugger can be used to set a breakpoint in the assembly code.

 ```console